jthodge/til/git/set-default-for-initial-branch-name.md

 git push origin --delete master
 ```

-👆_NB.
+👆*NB.
 Remote repo hosts like GitHub and GitLab don't allow deleting the `master` branch from the local repo.
-You'll receive an error like:
+You'll receive an error*:

 ```terminal
 til on  main